Want to know how to Catch Yabbies and keep them? Living in Australia we have access to Yabbies in the Murray River which there is a huge supply.

 - Most shrimp owner knows that yabbies and shrimp need the correct ratio of vegetable minerals and animal protein.
 Shirakura Ebi Dama is food for the perfect balance that shrimps need.

-- Being rich in animal protein, amino acids, natural vitamins, calcium, seaweed and enriched with wild cabbage and sea algae, it is all you need for healthy freshwater Crustaceans.
+- Being rich in animal protein, amino acids, natural vitamins, calcium, and seaweed enriched with wild cabbage and sea algae, it is all you need for healthy freshwater Crustaceans.

 - Shirakura Ebi Dama is perfect for baby shrimp.
 These young baby bitters will need extra care when it comes to their food.
 This feed not only nourishes them but is also good for the microorganisms in the tank.
 Shirakura Ebi Dama is specially designed to not crumble straight away.

 It will slowly break apart in the water keeping the water quality clear.
 Only use a small amount of food for your shrimps.
 If they don’t eat it all reduce the proportions at next feeding.
 After this time, remove any left-over food from your tank to prevent overfeeding.